-- the first transaction closed to the "lead" securitization when it subsequently closes. - e.
-Coordination of servicing provisions that are standard or substantially similar for future deals into which a note will be contributed in order to assure uniformity of treatment and accuracy of disclosure of terms. - f.
-Standard of Care: Rated structured finance transactions require that service providers meet minimum criteria; including for servicers the Servicing Standard (sometimes referred to as Accepted Servicing Practices, but uniform in substance).
+The Real Estate Finance Journal • Fall/Winter 2017 © 2016 Thomson Reuters

+Standard (sometimes referred to as Accepted Servicing Practices, but uniform in substance).
 In addition, parties are entitled to a limitation of their liability under the transaction except for costs and expenses arising out of their own negligence or breach, and are further entitled to indemnification from the trust or other parties for costs and expenses other than those arising out of their own negligence or breach.
 "Gross negligence" generally requires a showing of "recklessness" and thus if adopted would enable a service provider to be both unaccountable for its own negligence, and even indemnified for it.
 Thus, a "gross negligence" standard for any service provider is not appropriate for the integrity of a rated, structured transaction.
-Some CLAs provide for a gross negligence standard, which should be normalized to a negligence standard, especially insofar as it relates to servicing obligations or any other information or service provider obligations. - 2.
-New York Statute of Limitations (SOL) Ruling.
-To the extent investors and other participants were unaware, the New York Court of Appeals confirmed in 2015 that the SOL on a breach of a representation or warranty by a loan seller into a securitization begins to run at the closing of the securitization, which is also the effective date of the transfer of the loans and making of the representations pursuant to the related mortgage loan purchase agreement (MLPA).9 The case involved residential mortgage backed securities, but obviously applies to CMBS as well.
-It is not clear whether significant instances of rep and warranty breaches arise later than 6 years from closing, but it would seem unlikely given the extensive diligence that occurs in connection with securitization.
-Nonetheless, since MLPAs and PSAs typically are governed by New York law, and most do not expressly provide for a waiver of the SOL and survival of rep and warranty enforceability, investors and other participants should plan accordingly. - 3.
-Borrower and Servicer Concerns.
+Some CLAs provide for a gross negligence standard, which should be normalized to a negligence standard, especially insofar as it relates to servicing obligations or any other information or service provider obligations.

+2. New York Statute of Limitations ("SOL") Ruling.
+To the extent investors and other participants were unaware, the New York Court of Appeals confirmed in 2015 that the SOL on a breach of a representation or warranty by a loan seller into a securitization begins to run at the closing of the securitization, which is also the effective date of the transfer of the loans and making of the representations pursuant to the related mortgage loan purchase agreement ("MLPA").12 The case involved residential mortgage backed securities, but obviously applies to CMBS as well.
+It is not clear whether significant instances of rep and warranty breaches arise later than six years from closing, but it would seem unlikely given the extensive diligence that occurs in connection with securitization.
+Nonetheless, since MLPAs and PSAs typically are governed by New York law, and most do not expressly provide for a waiver of the SOL and survival of rep and warranty enforceability, investors and other participants should plan accordingly.

+- 3. Borrower and Servicer Concerns.
 The attraction of CMBS loans to borrowers has long been the dual benefit of more proceeds and lower rates.
 That has muted borrower complaints about lack of responsiveness, excessive fees, inflexibility, and, well, other unpleasant allegations.
 While the industry has undertaken a number of programs to make the borrower experience more informed and less painful, most would acknowledge that there is much room for improvement.
 It came to a head recently as a group of issuers and investors sent a letter to CREFC raising concerns about servicer fees, approval request timing and cost, special servicing reports and disclosure, and other issues.
 CREFC has undertaken to create a task force to address the concerns.
-That is appropriate and timely for an industry that cannot afford to ignore key components of the engine of its growth.
+That is appropriate and timely for an industry that cannot afford to ignore key components of the engine of its growth. - Independent Manager/Member Structure.
+Non-recourse loans require the borrower to be a special purpose entity ("SPE")

-9 Ace Securities Corp. v.
-DB Structured Products, Inc., New York Court of Appeals, June 11, 2015.
-See also, Moody's Investors Service, "New York High Court Rules that Reps and Warranties End Six Years from Deal Closing, a Credit Negative for RMBS and CMBS."
-June 15, 2015.